elkowar/dots-of-war/Readme.md

 In here, you'll find an absolutely unnecessarily complex XMonad setup, and a bunch of other stuff.

 If you're still reading this, then you are either very stubborn, or very interested in looking at a piece of my setup.
-In that case,... good look.
+In that case... good luck.